-Echinacea purpuea is one of the great butterfly magnets of the native perennial garden.
-Coneflowers are easy to grow in average to dry, well drained soils.
-Flowers with large orange gold spiky centers and strong reflexed rose pink petals appear in July and August.
+Echinacea purpurea is one of the great butterfly magnets of the native perennial garden.
+Coneflowers are easy to grow in average to dry, well-drained soils.
+Flowers with large orange-gold spiky centers and strong reflexed rose-pink petals appear in July and August.
 Very drought tolerant.

 Attracts butterflies in large numbers